inasafe/inasafe-doc/docs/source/developer-docs/realtime.rst

     fetch, unpack, process and generate a report for a quake event.
     The module logic is based on the standard shake data packaging format supplied by the USGS.
-    We have restricted out implementation to require only the :file:`grid .xml` file contained in the inp.zip file in the downloaded zip file.
+    We have restricted our implementation to require only the :file:`grid .xml` file.
 * **make_map** - A simple python tool for running one or multiple shake analyses.